 go back to the previous page

-Keith Chegwin is one of the UK's most popular TV personalities, now into his 40th year in showbusiness.
+Keith Chegwin is one of the UK's most popular TV personalities, now over 40 years in showbusiness.

 Born in Bootle Merseyside in January 1957, Keith Chegwin has risen from humble beginnings to become a true TV hero.
 For anyone in their twenties or early thirties, Keith is a seminal figure that generations have spent years growing up with him in their living room.
 His job description is to be charming to people on 'live' television, and he has fulfilled the criteria on every count, personifying the soul of good cheer for over thirty two years in entertainment.
 After blagging his way into a job in television in 1976, he has been getting away with it ever since.